 FARS are the future of firefighter health and safety.

-More than 500 buildings in 19 states are now equipped with these systems, and they are required in more than 80 jurisdictions across the country.
+19 states now have buildings equipped with FARS, and they are required in more than 100 jurisdictions across the country.
 And every year, more cities add this requirement to their fire codes.

 You can find codes covering FARS here: